planetfederal/workshops/workshops/geoserver/style/source/style/css.rst

       stroke: gray;
    }

-Here is the key property **stroke** providing a blue representation for line or polygon data:
+Here is the key property **fill** providing a blue fill for polygon data:

 .. code-block:: css